ZupIT/beagle-docs/content/en/get-started/using-beagle/web/react.md

 ---

-## ** Settings **
+## **Configuration**

-After the installation, you will need to ** configure Beagle in the React framework. ** To do this, simply perform the following steps:
+After you finish the installation, you need to **configure the React project to use Beagle.** To do this, just follow the steps:

-### ** Step 1: Automatic configuration **
+### **Passo 1: Automatic configuration**

 Run one of the commands below to generate the files that will be used by the Beagle library.
-You can run the command according to your package manager:
+You can run the command according to your package manager (yarn or npm):

 **yarn
 ```text